Lord Strathcona's Horse (Royal Canadians): Pipes and Drums

-Despite the cavalry traditions of the regiment, the pipes and drums does not perform in full dress uniform due to concerns of a confusion with the Strathcona Mounted Troop.
-In light of this, the regiment authorized a hybrid uniform custom designed for the band.
-The band uniform consists of a midnight blue patrol jacket, kilts (in the pattern if the official MacKenzie tartan) and a sporran that is similar to that of the Pipes and Drums of the Royal Tank Regiment.
+Despite the cavalry traditions of the regiment, the pipes and drums does not perform in full dress (No. 1B) uniform due to concerns of a confusion with the Strathcona Mounted Troop.
+In light of this, the regiment authorized a hybrid uniform (No. 1C) custom designed for the band.
+The band uniform consists of a midnight blue patrol jacket, kilts (in the official MacKenzie tartan) and a sporran that is similar to that of the Pipes and Drums of the Royal Tank Regiment.

 Predecessors

 One of the predecessors of the pipe band was the regimental brass and reed military band consisting of approximately 50 to 70 professional musicians during its 12-year existence from 1956 to 1968.
 The band was one of seventeen joint-service bands to take part in the 1967 Canadian Armed Forces Tattoo celebrating the Canadian Centennial of that year.
 Allan Rae, a Canadian composer who was known most notably for being a former board member of the Canadian League of Composers, was a member of the band in the 70s.
 Derek Stannard, who later became the director of the Central Band of the Canadian Armed Forces, also was a member of this band.
 In the wake of its disbandment, a voluntary drum and bugle corps was established by Warrant Officer Mucker Langan in 1971, whose volunteers primary duties were with the regiment's Assault Troop.
 Both of these bands performed in the regimental full dress uniform, all of which were transferred to the Ceremonial Mounted Troop in 1974.